drinkeroftea7/httpd_core/README.md

 - httpd_run_dir
   - *Default value = /var/run/httpd*
   - The location of the pid file.
 This is a root-owned location, and the package-provided init script/unit file may hardcode this path.
-  - RHEL 5 puts the pid file directly under /var/run
+  - RHEL 5 puts the pid file directly under /var/run.
+This is set in the RedHat_5 var file.
   - The role creates a symlink to this directory at httpd_serverroot/run
 - httpd_defaultCA
   - *Default value = /etc/pki/tls/certs*
   - Location of the proper CA trust store.
 This is the path for the system-provided CA trust, which is managed through Puppet and Satellite.
-  - RHEL 5 has a different path.
-It also has a different method of providing a CA trust, which is less easily automated and may not contain the internal CAs.
+  - RHEL 5 has a different path (set in the RHEL 5 var file).
+It also has a different method of providing a CA trust, which is less easily automated.

 **Do not provide alternative values for the following.
 Doing so will break the role-generated config files unless you provide symlinks from the standard relative locations to the ones you set by overriding these variables.**